dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Concepts
 --------

-A *stream* provides sequential access to an aggregate of data, such as a Dylan sequence or a disk file.
+A *stream* provides sequential access to an aggregate of data, such as a Dylan :class:`<sequence>` or a disk file.
 Streams grant this access according to a metaphor of *reading* and *writing*: elements can be read from streams or written to them.

-Streams are represented as Dylan objects, and all are general instances of the class :class:`<stream>`, which the Streams module defines.
+Streams are represented as general instances of the class :class:`<stream>`.
 It is usual to say that a stream is established *over* the data aggregate.
 Hence, a stream providing access to the string ``"hello world"`` is said to be a stream over the string ``"hello world"``.

 Streams permitting reading operations are called *input* streams.
 Input streams allow elements from the underlying data aggregate to be